Warrenton Middle School Counseling

 Talented and Gifted Program (TAG)

-The Talented and Gifted (TAG) Program at Warrenton Grade School is offered to all eligible students.
+The Talented and Gifted (TAG) Program at Warrenton Middle School is offered to all eligible students.
 The counselor is also a licensed school psychologist and is the TAG Coordinator.
 Referrals are accepted from teachers, staff, parents or community members and students are tested with parental permission using cognitive measures.
 Students scoring 97th percentile or above and showing above average performance may participate in differentiated or accelerated coursework.

 Mental Math Competition

 The Mental Math competition is a wonderful experience for children grades 3 through 8 who excel at mathematics.
-Mini competitions are held at each grade level to see which students will represent Warrenton Grade School at the county competition.
+Mini competitions are held at each grade level to see which students will represent Warrenton Middle School at the county competition.

 County Spelling Bee